๐ŸŽƒ Pumpkin Emoji: Avoid Getting Tricked And Enjoy Treats With This ๐ŸŽƒ Carved Pumpkin

 Why Is The Pumpkin Also Called The Jack-O'-Lantern Emoji?

 Animating the orange squash for emoji keyboards is a lot more complicated than you think.
 As part of the gourd family, squashes often feature different shades of green as their outer layer.
-Each animated fruits and vegetables that currently exist in the emoji keyboard are already distinguishable.
-Because of this, emoji users might confuse a black squash or pumpkin emoji a bell pepper or a melon.
+Each animated fruit and vegetable that currently exists in the emoji keyboard is already distinguishable.
+Because of this, emoji users might confuse a black squash or pumpkin emoji with a bell pepper or a melon.

 Connecting Pumpkins And Halloween